santos-parajuli/MERN_AUTHENTICATION/README.md

 3. npm start                   // run REACT
 3. npm run server              // run NODE

- Before you test this out make sure to change the mongoURI and secret key
+ Before you test this out make sure to change the mongoURI and secret in backend/config/keys.js file.